Alcardian/fulltext/README.md

 Originally a rewrite of a script I created to convert text for me from "Bulletpoint Format" to "Full Text".
 Now able to copy "bulletpoint format" and paste "full text" with styling included directly into Libre Office Writer.

-# Running the Program
+# Requirements For Running The Program
 ## Linux
-* Requires xclip.
+* Requires: xclip
   * Can be installed with "sudo pacman -S xclip" on arch.

 ## Windows
-* Only 1.0.0 version tested on Windows.
+* Requires: nothing (can run out of the box)

 ## MacOS
+* Requires: ?
 * Untested.
+Most likely doesn't work.

 # Developing
 ## Development Build